OURABAHroumaissa/Mediatheque/README.md

 # Mediatheque

-to turn on this project you need NodeJS ana Angular/Client installed ( this project used Angular/Client version 13.3.6.)s
+to turn on this project you need NodeJS and Angular/Client installed ( this project used Angular/Client version 13.3.6.)s

 ## Download modules